SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-8whats-gone-wrong.markdown

-                                        Feel free to play with this information gathering and see what you can dig up.&nbsp; After all the main parts have been fixed, I added some extra tests in to the project and it now sees the main resource hog is XNA’s own Draw call outside of my game, but this could be because of the testing itself, see below:
+                                        Feel free to play with this information gathering and see what you can dig up.
+After all the main parts have been fixed, I added some extra tests in to the project and it now sees the main resource hog is XNA’s own Draw call outside of my game, but this could be because of the testing itself, see below: